 5th – 13th April (week 6/7) Leftovers – what can I do with my ingredients?

 In the mean time, take a look at our 20 Ways To Waste Less Food:

 Plan Your Meals

 I know that not everyone is big into meal planning and it can be difficult if you have an erratic schedule, but I have found that if I know exactly what I am going to be making throughout the week, then I know exactly what and how much I need to buy, so there is not extra food leftover.
-Take a look at my post on meal planning.

 Treat Asparagus and Celery like flowers